davepadrino/r/README.md

 ### Example 3

-- Execute sparklyr and return JSON , you will need to install "sparklyr" in R
+- Execute sparklyr (Spark library to execute machine learning algorithms) and return JSON , you will need to install "sparklyr" in R

 ### Example 4